Fire n Gold

 "Fire n Gold" is a song by American singer Bea Miller.
-It was released through Hollywood Records and released as an official single on April 28, 2015.
+It was released through Hollywood Records and Syco Music as the lead single from her debut album Not an Apology on April 28, 2015.
 The track was produced by Jarrad Rogers and written by Rogers, Freddy Wexler and Nolan Sipe.

 The song was certified Gold in the United States by the Recording Industry Association of America (RIAA), having sold over 500,000 copies.

 Background

 After placing ninth on the second season of The X Factor US, Bea Miller signed a record deal with Hollywood Records and Simon Cowell's Syco Music in January 2013, and subsequently started working on new songs.

 Promotion

 The song has been used for promos for ABC Family shows such as The Fosters and Switched at Birth.
 It was also used for Netflix shows' commercials.
 Additionally, it was prominently used as the theme music for ESPN's coverage of the 2015 NCAA Division I women's basketball tournament.
 Miller performed the song live on the Today Show on May 12, 2015.